 Back to square one

 'Back to square one' is a classic of folk etymology.
-Although the origin is uncertain, no uncertainty lurks in the minds of those who are sure they know how, where and when it was derived.
-It ranks up there with 'the whole nine yards' and 'posh' as an expression that people 'know' the origin of, when in fact they don't.
+Although the origin is uncertain, no uncertainty lurks in the minds of those who are sure how, where and when it was derived.

-Ask a group of people about the origin of 'back to square one' and it won't be long before you are told that it originated with BBC football commentaries.
+Ask a group of people in the UK about the origin of 'back to square one' and it won't be long before you are told that it originated with BBC football commentaries.

 Early BBC radio commentaries did help listeners follow the progress of football and rugby games by notionally dividing the pitch into eight rectangles.
 Commentators described the play by saying which 'square' the ball was in.
 The Radio Times, the BBC's listings guide, referred to the practice in an issue from January 1927.

 Commentaries that used a numbering system certainly happened and prints of the pitch diagrams still exist.

 Recordings of early commentaries also exist, including the very first broadcast sports commentary of any kind - a rugby match, as it happens.

 That commentary, and many others that followed, referred listeners to the printed maps and a second commentator called out the numbers as the ball moved around the pitch.
 However, at no point in any existing commentary is the phrase 'back to square one' used.

 Despite this, the BBC issued a piece in a January 2007 edition of The Radio Times celebrating 80 years of BBC football commentary in which the football commentator John Murray stated with confidence that:

 "Radio Times' grids gave us the phrase 'back to square one'... the grid system was dropped in the 1930s - not before the phrase 'back to square one' had entered everyday vocabulary".